DirOtta/RichPresenceMethods/README.md

 - You can support [**ThatOneCalculator**](https://buymeacoffee.com/that1calculator).
 He is the author of the [Discord RP Maker](https://github.com/ThatOneCalculator/DiscordRPCMaker).
 - You can support [**Le FoxTo**](https://streamlabs.com/foxto/tip).
 He is the author of [Node.JS Rich Presence](https://youtu.be/thUxkRfYVV0).
 His video is only in French.
 - You can support [**maxmimmax42**](https://ko-fi.com/maximmax42).
 He is the author of the [Custom RP](https://github.com/maximmax42/Discord-CustomRP).
+- You can support [**Lucario**](https://www.buymeacoffee.com/lucariodev).
+He is the authr of the [BetterDiscord Plugin](https://github.com/Mega-Mewthree/BetterDiscordPlugins/tree/bad904368241b89d129bc81138e25de3be6748c0/Plugins/AutoStartRichPresence) which allows to have a Rich Presence.

 ---